albertoparenti/CIFO-Project/README.md

 Assumptions:

+- An edge can be visited more than once.
+This means that our solutions may have different sizes.
-- We are dealing with an unidrected graph.
+- We are dealing with an undirected graph.
-- We start at node A and must end back at A.
+- Node A is the origin node.
+That is, we start at node A and must end back at A.
+- The edges of the graph may have different weights.

 ## Technicalities

-You can recreate the conda environment used to delevop the project using the file in `env/conda_environment.txt`.
+You can recreate the conda environment used to develop the project using the file in `env/conda_environment.txt`.

 Use `route_inspection_problem.ipynb` to run the solution to the problem.